defcon902/documents/discord_welcome.md

 #projects - A place to talk about your projects and to recruit help.

+#offtopic-fightclub - Things getting heated?
+Maybe the conversation is political and stirring up everyones emotions.
+Lets put these conversations here and keep the main channels friendly

 ## Roles

 #n00b - Everyone is granted this roll when they join, it gives you read-only access to our channels.